braydio/RadioFreeGPT/TASKLIST.md

-## TO DO List / Done List

-- Commented out items are completed:
+# PLANNED FEATURES AND CURRENT ISSUES

+### COMPLETED

-# Up next feature should control the actual spotify queue
+- Up next feature should control the actual spotify queue

-# Maybe using spotifyd on arch linux.
-It should queue up all

-# results from the latest call, and display a list of the queued next
+- Maybe using spotifyd on arch linux.
+It should queue up all results from the latest call, and display a list of the queued next songs

-# songs

-# I want a suggestion on how to integrate last.fm, what features it should use and how this program should use last.fm
+- Initial integrate last.fm, features to come.

+## PLANNED FEATURES

-I want feature support for saving playlist, for saving a song to a SpoTuify Playlist.
-This should create playlists on my actual spotify.
+- Feature support for saving playlists, allowing users to save a song directly to their Spotify playlists.
+This will create playlists on the user's actual Spotify account.

-I want the client to be able to skip to next song, startover the song, prev song, and up/down volume.
+- Client functionality will include the ability to skip to the next song, restart the current song, go to the previous song, and adjust the volume up and down.

-Integration for chatgpt to break down the lyrics and explain what they mean.
-Add interesting insight etc. I also want the chatgpt log feed window to be somehow paginated or scrollable.
+- Integration of ChatGPT will be implemented to break down lyrics and provide explanations, along with interesting insights.
+Additionally, a ChatGPT log feed window will be designed to be paginated or scrollable for better user experience.

-The large messages should be displayed chunked maybe, as if they are ocming in in real time with the radio.
+- Large messages will be displayed in chunks, simulating a real-time streaming experience as if they are appearing in live radio format.

-Longer-term Goal: Add support for different players besides Spotify.
-Toggleable modules with a set default.
+- As a longer-term goal, support for additional music players beyond Spotify will be added, featuring toggleable modules with a defined default setting.

+## BUG FIXES to fix

+- Unexpected error: "'track_name'"
+  idfk dude